Project management tips and advice (EU)

 As of the reporting month of January 2017, redesigned and revised timesheets are available for download for currently funded research projects of the 7th Framework Programme and Horizon 2020.
 Please note: Monthly timesheets are required from all individuals working on an EU project.
 This also applies to personnel who are working 100% on an EU project.
 Even though official Horizon 2020 rules do not require timesheets from full-time project employees, maintaining such records is highly recommended with a view toward a possible second-level audit.

-For the purpose of employment confirmation and plausibility checking, managers of Horizon 2020 projects must also keep a timesheet (see downloads) even if no personnel costs are charged.
+For the purpose of employment confirmation and plausibility checking, managers of Horizon 2020 projects must also keep a timesheet (see "Services") even if no personnel costs are charged.

 Certificate on the Financial Statement